cwang/cwang.github.io/content/posts/2022-08-wise-3-years-p3.md

 The rapid growth, coupled with autonomy, demanded people, especially young adults to mature quickly.
 It was a fast-track opportunity to leap in their career.
 But insecurity was the usual by-product with the growth, both personally and organisationally.
 Every one of us suffers insecurity at some stage of our lives; How to minimise the negative impact on you and the people around you is the key.

-If there was one lesson learnt from people around me at Wise, it was that the impact from hungry young people (lack of experience + motivation to learn + space to grow) is far greater than experienced senior hires, given the right organisational structure.
+If there was one lesson learnt from people around me at Wise, it was that **the impact from hungry young people (lack of experience + motivation to learn + space to grow) is far greater than experienced senior hires, given the right organisational structure**.